-Turn audio into a podcast using any device with Anchor.
+Turn audio into a podcast using any device with Spotify for Podcasters.
 Add songs from Apple Music or Spotify, upload audio from your computer, or record your voice to create your podcast.
 Choose a name when finished, then upload your content as a finished podcast.
-For ideas on what to include in your podcast, listen to Anchor podcasts shared on the site by Anchor users.
+For ideas on what to include in your podcast, listen to other podcasts shared on the site by members.

 In the Classroom